A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: Acknowledgment

 \section{Acknowledgment}

-This research is carried out as a part of “Research and Development of Ultra-Large Capacity Wireless LAN using Terahertz Waves”, supported by the Ministry of Internal Affairs and Communications (MIC), Japan.
-Additionally, this work is also part of “JUNO: R\&D for Programmable Networking for next-generation Core and Beyond 5G/6G networks” (No. 22403), which is supported by the National Institute of Information and Communication Technology (NICT), Japan.
+These research results were obtained from the commissioned research (No. 22403) by the National Institute of Information and Communications Technology (NICT), Japan, and through work supported by the National Science Foundation of the USA under Award No. 2210252.
+Additionally, this work is also carried out as part of “Research and Development of Ultra-Large Capacity Wireless LAN using Terahertz Waves”, supported by the Ministry of Internal Affairs and Communications (MIC), Japan.